Volleyball Setting Rules

 There are many different ways for the setter to place the ball when they are setting.
 Typically, they use two hands to send the ball, but if they cannot get into a proper position, they can also set with a "platform" which is the typical way players pass or bump the ball.

-When setting with the hands, the setter must be sure to plant their feet on the ground steadily, and facing the target, spread their hands in the shape of the ball above their heads.
+When setting with the hands, the setter must be sure to plant their feet on the ground steadily and spread their hands in the shape of the ball above their heads.
 They must come into contact with the ball with both hands at the same time, or the ball will spin and a double can be called.
-Once the come into contact with the ball, they must push it in their preferred direction both with their arms and with their body.
+Once the setter comes into contact with the ball, they must push it in their preferred direction both with their arms and with their body.
 For longer sets, they must use their legs and torso to push the ball.
 They must also follow through with their hands and the direction of their body to ensure the ball moves in the right direction.

 Setters also have the opportunity to "dump" the ball if they feel they cannot get a good set to a hitter.
 They will pretend they are setting, and then send the ball over the net instead, hoping to trick the other team and catch them off guard.